 Step 5: Remove the mug muffin carefully with a potholder.
 Allow it to cool either in the mug or tip the muffin out onto a wire cooling rack and allow it to cool.

-The muffin and the blueberries will be HOT, so please use caution.
+The muffin and the blueberries will be HOT, so please use caution when tipping the muffin out of the mug.

 That is all you need to do to make a mug muffin!
 If you want to try something else using blueberries, you can substitute blueberries for the cherries in this Gluten Free Cobbler Mug Cake recipe.